What do children do at Preschool?

 Lalor Park Preschool provides a high quality educational program that maximises each child’s learning potential within a safe, enjoyable and welcoming environment.
 Children are free to explore learning at their own pace and engage in sustained enquiry based learning.

-Each day, the staff plan a variety of learning experiences based upon the children’s individual interests, needs and stage of development.
-Both the indoor and outdoor areas are set up with a variety of learning experiences such as art and craft, puzzles, books, blocks, dramatic play, literacy centre, maths activities, computers, iPads and more.
-The program also includes daily language and literacy groups where different learning focuses and concepts are presented through stories, pictures, puppets, drama, discussions and games.
-Music group times include dancing, singing, playing musical instruments and movement.
+Each day, the educators plan a variety of learning experiences based upon the children’s individual interests, needs and stage of development.
+The indoor learning environment is set up with a wide variety of experiences including art and craft, puzzles, books, block building, dramatic play, literacy and numeracy centres, iPads, games and much more.

 The outdoor area also provides children with opportunities to be connected to and contribute to their world, where they can learn social responsibility and respect for the environment.
 The outdoor environment includes a vegetable garden, strawberry patch, flower gardens, composting bin, rain water tank, drinking bubbler, and many other wonderful experiences where children can engage in gardening, sustainability and science experiments.